 Considering the amount of Kickstarter and Indiegogo campaigns developers launch nowadays, it’s refreshing to see The Game Kitchen take a different route with The Last Door.
 They’ve resorted to donation-driven funding instead, with two stretch goals revealed, and more to come.
 Chapters one and two were released earlier this year, and now the third is almost ready… almost!

-As I mentioned in my review of chapter one, The Last Door is an eerie mystery adventure with more than a few jump scares, sporting a very pixellated art style.
+As I mentioned in my review of chapter one, The Last Door is an eerie mystery adventure with more than a few jump-scares, sporting a very pixelated art style.
 Oh, and it’s also a lot of fun!
 But that was then and this is now: chapter three is almost ready, with a release scheduled for October 18; only, the funding isn’t quite there yet and this is where they need your help.

 Even though their approach isn’t ‘crowd-funding’ in the strictest sense, the setup still has several stretch goals, most of which remain a well-kept secret (for now).
 Obviously, the initial goal of €10,000 has to be reached first, and currently, €9151.51 have been donated.
 As for the actual stretch goals, €11,000 unlocks a freely downloadable version of the soundtrack from The Last Door: Chapter One, for community members.
 The next three are “soon to be revealed”, but at €15,000… they’re going to release a DRM-free version (it’s currently web-based) of The Last Door, for Windows, Mac, and Linux.